Alkaline (musician)

 Earlan Bartley (born 19 December 1993), better known as Alkaline, is a Jamaican dancehall and reggae musician from Kingston, Jamaica.
-Known for entering the scene with an alluring perception heavily projected to his Jamaican audience and utilizing his stage name to represent the opposite principles of his personality correlating the dichotomy of positive and negative.
-His music style captures the core of the dancehalls sound whilst incorporating his unique artistry.
+Known for entering the scene with an alluring perception heavily projected to his Jamaican audience and utilizing his stage name to represent the opposite principles of his personality, correlating the dichotomy of positive and negative.
+His music style captures the core of the dancehalls sound, whilst incorporating his unique artistry.

 Early life

 Earlan was born in Kingston's Victoria Jubilee Hospital.
 He attended Ardenne High School and studied Media and Communication at the University of the West Indies.
-During his time in high school is when he started to have the determination for music.
-With the support of his close friends he visited local recording studios after school whenever he had the chance.
+It was during his high school tenure when he began to develop a passion for music.
+With the support of his close friends, he visited local recording studios after school whenever he had the chance.

 Career

 2011–2014: Early career

 Bartley began recording at the age of 16 and using the stage name Alkaline.
 When he was still in school, he made songs like "Proof", "Mi Love Woman", "Reflections" and "Missing You" creating long-term predictions and expressing his teenage experiences while making music videos on school grounds and in the streets of Jamaica with his close friends.

 By 2013 he started to release a plethora of songs under the Cahban Rekords production.
 He made his first appearance on the Reggae Sumfest stage as an opener on 25 July 2013.
 In September of that year, he made a collaboration with dancehall artist Spice on the single "Only Ting Mi Want".
 Alkaline ended that year with a performance and first visit to Limón, Costa Rica on 15 December 2013.